thephpleague/url/source/components/complex.md

 $nb_occurences = count($path->keys('troll'));
 //if $nb_occurences is higher than 1,
 //you must specify the $whence index
-//if you do not insert you data around the first occurence
+//if you do not insert your data around the first occurence
 //the $whence_index start at 0
 $path->prepend('bar', 'troll', 1);
 echo $path->get(); //will display "bar/leheros/troll/bar/troll"